tuniepie/medical_assistant/README.md

 ## 📊 Logging

 The system logs:
+- Console logging is always enabled for real-time debugging.
+- File logging can be enabled or disabled using the `enable_file_logging` flag in [settings](config/settings.py).
 - User queries and timestamps
 - Retrieved document chunks with scores
 - LLM responses and processing times